The Best Pre Workout Meal and Post Workout Meal

 On the flip-side, if you have an exam, a cup of coffee will increase mental clarity.
 Don’t overdo it or your exam jitters will break the desk.

-You should be fine during the workout if you drank the C8 oil mixed with whey protein before the workout.
+You should be fine during the workout if you drank the C8 oil mixed with kefir or yogurt before the workout.
 If you want extra energy during the workout or are looking to bulk up, mix 1/4 sports drink with 3/4 water and drink that during your workout.